This is our system from 2020 and 2021, not all of this is in place anymore but we’ve kept the page in case it is needed again.

 The overall aim is to make sure Hoopla’s shows are safe while still being fun, friendly and playful!

-Therefore please remember to not come to the show if you have any of these symptoms:
+Please remember to not come to class if you have any of these symptoms:

 - High temperature or fever.